Crenezumab: Development

 Crenezumab was developed by Ruth Greferath, Ph.D., and Claude Nicolau, Ph.D., before the Swiss-based biopharmaceutical company AC Immune was founded, which focuses on developing targeted therapeutics for misfolded proteins that cause neurodegenerative diseases, such as Alzheimer's and Parkinson's disease.
 AC Immune was founded in 2003 by current CEO Andrea Pfeifer, Ph.D. and funded primarily by German billionaire Dietmar Hopp.
 In 2016, AC Immune filed for an IPO valuing the company at $700 million and subsequently sold 6.9 million shares for net proceeds of $68.73 million.

 To develop crenezumab, AC Immune utilized its SupraAntigen technology, which involves injecting mice with liposomes that contain several hundred peptide mimics of antigens in order to generate a multitude of antibodies, from which the ones with best specificity are selected.
 It is believed that crenezumab works by causing beta amyloid proteins to transition from an insoluble to a soluble form, inhibiting aggregation and promoting disaggregation of existing plaques.

 Crenezumab was licensed to Genentech, Inc. in 2006.
 Genentech is fully responsible for the clinical development, manufacturing, and commercialization of crenezumab.

 Patent

 Crenezumab is protected under US Patent US7892544, which was filed 12 June 2007.
 As of November 2016, there are two other drugs in development which also target beta amyloid, namely solanezumab and aducanumab.

 Clinical trials

 ABBY study

 ABBY was a phase II study that evaluated the effects of crenezumab in patients with mild-to-moderate Alzheimer's Disease, which concluded in 2014.
 The primary endpoints were reduction in cognitive decline and global function decline.
-Patients treated with high-dose intravenous crenuzumab showed non-significant reductions in both cognitive decline and global function decline, while patients who received subcutaneous crenezumab did not improve on either measure.
+Patients treated with high-dose intravenous crenezumab showed non-significant reductions in both cognitive decline and global function decline, while patients who received subcutaneous crenezumab did not improve on either measure.
 Exploratory analysis of patients with the mildest symptoms (as defined by a Mini Mental State Examination score of 22-26) who received high-dose intravenous crenezumab did show a significant reduction in cognitive decline, but not in global function decline.